 - A facility not meeting the above exemption, or

-- A facility that was previously below the threshold volume and exempt from reporting and permitting requirements but increases its water withdrawal to above the threshold volume, or
+- A facility that was previously below the threshold volume and was thus exempt from reporting and permitting requirements but later increases its water withdrawal capacity to above the threshold volume (unless it meets the above exemption), or

-- An already permitted facility that increases its withdrawal.
+- An already permitted or registered facility that increases its withdrawal capacity.

 Applications for permits are submitted to the permit administrator for each DEC Regional Office.
 Also please see their web pages explaining the Water Withdrawal Permit Program to learn about application procedures, forms, and other useful information.

 The forms needed for an agricultural water withdrawal are available online.

 Use the graphic below to determine if you need to obtain a permit for your agricultural facility.

 Applications for permits are reviewed and decided upon by the Division of Environmental Permits.
 See their web pages for further information .
 Regional contacts for each region are also available.

 All permit applications must be accompanied by a Water Conservation Program.

 See also the NYS DEC Pumping Test Procedures to be used when conducting tests on water supply wells.